-In 1995 she received a B. A. in Liberal Arts from the New School for Social Research.
-In 1999, she received an M.F.A. in Photography and Related Media from the School of Visual Arts in New York where she studied with Stephen Shore and Joel Sternfeld.
+In 1995 Lynch received a B. A. in liberal arts from the New School for Social Research.
+In 1999, she received an M.F.A. in photography and related media from the School of Visual Arts in New York where she studied with Stephen Shore and Joel Sternfeld.
 In 2003, she did post-graduate work in a master class in photography at Bard College.
-Her work is in several private collections, including the Burchfield Penney Art Center, the Brooklyn Museum, the George Eastman House, and New York Public Library, the Fundación Vila Casas, Barcelona, and the Museo de Arte Contemporáneo, Salta, Argentina.
+Her work is in several public and private collections, including the Burchfield Penney Art Center (Buffalo, N.Y.) the Brooklyn Museum (Nw York, N.Y.), the George Eastman House (Rochester, N.Y.), the New York Public Library (New York, N.Y.), the Fundación Vila Casas (Barcelona), and the Museo de Arte Contemporáneo (Salta, Argentina).

-Her first monograph, Los Jardines de México, was published to critical acclaim by Radius Books in 2011 and a new monograph of her work Janelle Lynch: Barcelona is forthcoming by Radius in 2013.
-She teaches at the International Center of Photography in New York, is a 2012-2013 Fellow at The Writers' Institute, CUNY Graduate Center in New York City.
+Her first monograph, Los Jardines de México, was published to critical acclaim by Radius Books in 2011 and a second, Janelle Lynch: Barcelona,followed in 2013.
+She teaches at the International Center of Photography in New York, and is a 2012-2013 Fellow at the Writers' Institute, CUNY Graduate Center in New York City.

-Lynch has been selected as the Burchfield Penney Art Center's 2013 Artist in Residence, for 2013.
+Lynch was selected as the Burchfield Penney Art Center's 2013 Artist in Residence.